gsoft-inc/sg-orbit/README.md

 #### chromatic

 Launch the automated visual tests on Chromatic QA.
-For more information on the automated visual tests, view the [Testing](#testing) section.
+For more information on the automated visual tests, read the [Testing](#testing) section.

 ```bash
 yarn chromatic